What They Do: Radiation therapists treat cancer and other diseases in patients by administering radiation treatments.

 How to Become One: Most radiation therapists complete programs that lead to an associate’s degree or a bachelor’s degree in radiation therapy.
 Radiation therapists must be licensed or certified in most states.
 Requirements vary by state, but often include passing a national certification exam.

-Job Outlook: Employment of radiation therapists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Demand for radiation therapists may stem from the aging population and advances in radiation therapies.
+Job Outlook: Employment of radiation therapists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of radiation therapists with similar occupations.